descifrado/CustoMaps/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-javascript.svg)](https://forthebadge.com)
 [![forthebadge](https://forthebadge.com/images/badges/makes-people-smile.svg)](https://forthebadge.com)

-A tool to analyse alternative paths between two location on GOOGLE MAPS to get the customized result which will be based on user requirements
+A tool to analyse alternative paths between two location on GOOGLE MAPS to get the customized result which will be based on user requirements.

 ## Why We Built This